hariom2536/foodopendata/README.markdown

 Octopress is [Jekyll](https://github.com/mojombo/jekyll) blogging at its finest.

-1. **Octopress sports a clean responsive theme** written in semantic HTML5, focused on readability and friendliness toward mobile devices.
+1. **Octopress sports is a clean responsive theme** written in semantic HTML5, focused on readability and friendliness toward mobile devices.
-2. **Code blogging is easy and beautiful.** Embed code (with [Solarized](http://ethanschoonover.com/solarized) styling) in your posts from gists, jsFiddle or from your filesystem.
+2. **Code blogging is very easy and beautiful.** Embed code (with [Solarized](http://ethanschoonover.com/solarized) styling) in your posts from gists, jsFiddle or from your filesystem.
 3. **Third party integration is simple** with built-in support for Pinboard, Delicious, GitHub Repositories, Disqus Comments and Google Analytics.
 4. **It's easy to use.** A collection of rake tasks simplifies development and makes deploying a cinch.
 5. **Ships with great plug-ins** some original and others from the Jekyll community &mdash; tested and improved.